Lapworth railway station

 Lapworth railway station serves the village of Kingswood, Warwickshire, near the village of Lapworth from which it takes its name.

-It has two platforms connected by a footbridge.
-Most trains are those provided by Chiltern on its London Marylebone/Leamington Spa/Birmingham Snow Hill/Kidderminster route, but these are augmented by a few West Midlands Trains services.
+The station has two platforms connected by a footbridge.
+Chiltern Railways, who manage the station, provide services on its London/Leamington/Birmingham/Stourbridge route.
+West Midlands Trains also serve the station, with trains to Worcester, via Kidderminster and Birmingham, and to Stratford using the Snow Hill lines.